Water is essential for life! Water is essential to wildlife and wilderness!

 Information gathered as part of the reporting obligations under the EU Habitats Directive shows, that the conservation status of the wetland habitats types of European interest is unfavourable in 77% of the cases.
 The conservation status of rivers and lakes habitat types is unfavourable in 64% of the cases.

 The conservation status of species of European interest related to wetlands as well as the conservation status related to rivers and lakes is unfavourable more than 60% of the cases.

-“We are glad that Prespa National Park represents the freshwater habitats in our European Wilderness Preservation System, which proves that wilderness management is possible not only in high mountains.” adds Vlado Vancura, wilderness advocate of our society.
+“We are glad that Prespa National Park represents the freshwater habitats in our European Wilderness Network, which proves that wilderness management is possible not only in high mountains.” adds Vlado Vancura, wilderness advocate of our society.